franciscobmacedo/autoemail/README.md

 ```

 - Make sure your sender email address allows for remote usage.
-- You must setup 2 variables, "sender_email" and "password", in an ".env" file in the main directory. check the `.env.preset` file for the correct format
+- You must setup 2 variables, `sender_email` and `password`, in an `.env` file in the main directory. check the `.env.preset` file for the correct format

 ## Run